 We walked at least 8 miles today.
-We set off tree in street this morning to find some coffee and look for Guadalupe at the original hotel.
+We set off this morning to find some coffee and look for Guadalupe at the original hotel.
 Just at the corner outside of our hotel, we found this enormous tree growing in the street.
 I’m not sure how it gets any water, since it looks paved all around it.

 We didn’t turn on any gadgets to get the time, but I guess it was too early since the hotel was not open yet.
 So when we saw an institute, we remembered that the Spanish teacher told us that she taught only a half-block from our hotel.
 We went in and she was there.
 We set up to meet at 5 o’clock at a cafe around the block.